eevee/eev.ee/content/2016-02-20-twitters-missing-manual.markdown

 * No one can retweet a locked account, not even followers.

 * Quoting doesn't work with locked account; the quoted tweet will only show the "unavailable" message, even if a locked account quotes itself.
-Clicking the tweet link will still work, of course.
+Clicking the tweet link will still work, of course, as long as you follow the quoted account.

 * Locked accounts never create notifications for people who aren't following them.
 A locked account can like, retweet, quote, follow, etc. as usual, and the various numbers will go up, but only their followers will be notified.

+* A locked account can reply to another account that doesn't follow them, but that account won't have any way to tell.
+However, an unlocked third party that follows both accounts could then make another reply, which would prefill both `@handle`s, and (if left unchanged) alert the other account to the locked account's presence.

+* Similarly, if a locked account retweets a public account, anyone who tries to reply to the retweet will get the locked account's `@handle` prefilled.

-* If a locked account likes a bunch of your tweets (or retweets, etc.), and then you follow them, the notifications will not be created retroactively.
+* If a locked account likes some of your tweets (or retweets you, or replies, etc.), and then you follow them, you won't see retroactive notifications for that activity.
+Notifications from accounts you can't see are never created in the first place, not merely hidden from your view.
+Of course, you're free to look through their tweets and likes manually once you follow them.

 * Locked accounts do not appear in the lists of who liked or retweeted a tweet (except, of course, when viewed by someone following them).
+Web Twitter will hint at this by saying something akin to "X users have asked not to be shown in this view." at the bottom of such a list.

 * While a locked account's own follows and followers are hidden, a locked account **will still appear publicly** in the following/follower lists of other unlocked accounts.
 There is no blessed way to automatically cross-reference this, but be aware that the _existence_ of a locked account is still public.
 In particular, if you follow someone who keeps an eye on their follower count, they can just look at their own list of followers to find you.